Mission Statements and Program Learning Outcomes

 The teacher understands how pupils grow and develop, recognizing that patterns of learning and development vary individually within and across the cognitive, linguistic, social, emotional, and physical areas.
 The teacher designs and implements developmentally appropriate and challenging learning experiences for pupils.

-The teacher uses his or her understanding of individual pupil differences and diverse cultures and communities to ensure inclusive learning environments that enable each pupil to meet high standards.
+The teacher uses their understanding of individual pupil differences and diverse cultures and communities to ensure inclusive learning environments that enable each pupil to meet high standards.

 The teacher works with others to create environments that support individual and collaborative learning, and that encourage positive social interaction, active engagement in learning, and self-motivation.

-The teacher understands the central concepts, tools of inquiry, and structures of each discipline he or she teaches.
-The teacher creates learning experiences that make the discipline accessible and meaningful for pupils to assure mastery of the content.
+The teacher understands the central concepts, tools of inquiry, and structures of each discipline they teach.
+The teacher creates learning experiences that make the discipline accessible and meaningful for pupils to ensure mastery of the content.

 The teacher understands how to connect concepts and use differing perspectives to engage pupils in critical thinking, creativity, and collaborative problem solving related to authentic local and global issues.